PageotD/training/Linux_Foundation/LFS158_Introduction_to_Kubernetes/04_KUBERNETES_ARCHITECTURE.md

 The container runtime offloads the IP assignment to CNI, which connects to the underlying configured plugin, such as Bridge or MACvlan, to get the IP address.
 Once the IP address is given by the respective plugin, CNI forwards it back to the requested container runtime.

 For more details, you can explore the [Kubernetes documentation](https://kubernetes.io/docs/concepts/cluster-administration/networking/).

+#### 2.5.3 External-to-Pod communication
+A successfully deployed containerized application running in Pods inside a Kubernetes cluster may require accessibility from the outside world.
+Kubernetes enables external accessibility through Services, complex encapsulations of network routing rule definitions stored in iptables on cluster nodes and implemented by kube-proxy agents.
+By exposing services to the external world with the aid of kube-proxy, applications become accessible from outside the cluster over a virtual IP address and a dedicated port number.